Jeff591/CS100FinalProject-DownWithTheSystem/README.md

  >   * The player character will have stats like health, attack points, defence points, speed points, accuracy points, etc. These stats can be changed through use of weapons, armor, item effects, etc.
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
- > You also need to set up an empty project board by choosing the  “Automated kanban with review” option on Github.
-You should also have a Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
 Place these in the `Backlog` column